fxrhxn/WonderQ/README.md

       * [Simple Queue](https://github.com/fxrhxn/message-queue)
   3. [x] Build a quick Redis / Node.js Message Queue
       * [Quick Redis Implementation](https://github.com/fxrhxn/WonderQ/blob/master/testing.js)
+      The way this was built was by looking at code from the [RSMQ](https://www.npmjs.com/package/rsmq) package.

   4. Fit requirements of WonderQ task
   5. Setup a test application, and a way to check if queue is alive.
   6. Write documentation for endpoints